Copyright © 2001-25 Prem Kamble

 A significant portion of our irrationality can be attributed to our subconscious mind.
 This irrationality is caused by what I refer to as Mental Reflex Action™, which is similar to the physical reflex action we are familiar with.
 Physical reflex action occurs when our body reacts to a stimulus before the message reaches our rational brain, resulting in an automatic reaction that we are not consciously aware of.

 Mental reflex action occurs when our brain makes a split-second decision based on our subconscious rule book, resulting in an automatic response.
-The brain quickly references the rule book, and executes the resultant action without any delay, like a computerized output.
-As we make numerous split-second decisions every moment, the subconscious rule book helps us make instant decisions each time there is a stimulus, without the delay of conscious reasoning.
-It is worth noting that most of the rules in this book were written in our childhood and can be biased.
+The brain quickly references the rule book, and executes the resultant action without any delay of conscious reasoning, like a computerized output.
+As we make numerous split-second decisions every moment, the subconscious rule book helps us make instant decisions each time there is a stimulus.

 There is, however, a significant difference between physical reflex action and mental reflex action.
 While we become aware of the reaction a few moments after a physical reflex action, we may never be aware of the reactions resulting from mental reflex action.
 The elephant does not know that it is reacting to an irrational rule in its rule book.
 Therefore, the irrational rule book may never get revised or corrected.